Read the Entire Bible in One Year

 Because of the complexity of placing Scripture in historical order, here is an approximate chronological reading plan.
 It puts the books of the Bible in order.
 It is accessible and easy to use.

-View or print a PDF file of the chronological Bible reading plan, new and updated for 2022.
+View or print a PDF file of the chronological Bible reading plan, new and updated.

 As an alternative, for a truly chronological overview of the Bible, get one of the many one-year chronological Bibles:

 - The One Year Chronological Bible: available in NIV, NLT, or NKJV version.

 - The One Year Bible: available in NIV, NLT, ESV, or NKJV version.